On infinite effectivity of motivic spectra and the vanishing of their motives: On infinite effectivity and other supplements

-Now we describe an alternative proof of version (i) of Theorem \ref{tbach} that relies on \cite{levconv} instead of \cite{bachcons} (that is actually based on certain results of M. Levine also).
+Now we describe an alternative proof of version (i) of Theorem \ref{tbach} that relies on the paper \cite{levconv} instead of \cite{bachcons} (that is more complicated and based on related results of M. Levine as well).
 This reasoning requires us to assume that $p\in S$ whenever $p>0$.
-Note also that this version of our theorem certainly implies the $\zop$-linear version of Proposition \ref{peasy}(I.2).
+Note also that this version of our theorem obviously implies the $\zop$-linear version of Theorem \ref{peasy}(I.2).

 So, we suppose that $k$ is non-orderable.
 Then the continuity argument used in the proof of Theorem \ref{tbach} allows us to assume (once again) that the cohomological dimension of $k$ is finite.